unkso/titan-app/titan-web-client/docs/modules.md

 |         ├─── lib/
 |              ├─── utils
 |                   ├─── helperFunctions.test.js
-├─── index.js
+├─── index.tsx
 ```

-### index.js
+### index.tsx
 <a id="structure-index"></a>
-Every module will contain an `index.js` file, which defines important information titan must know about the module.
+Every module will contain an `index.tsx` file, which defines important information titan must know about the module.
 See the [configuration section](#configuration) for additional information.

 ## Configuration
 <a id="configuration"></a>